We're your contract experts

 CSEA labor reps know their stuff

-From the moment they walk in the door—whether they come from the membership, off a college campus or from another union—CSEA field staff get immersed in classified laws, bargaining techniques and organizing tactics.
+From the moment they walk in the door—whether they come from the membership, off a college campus or from another union—CSEA field staff get immersed in classified laws, bargaining techniques and organizing strategies.

 New labor relations representatives (LRRs) go through a two-week, intensive orientation that covers everything from the various bargaining styles to the ins and outs of unfair labor practices, the worker’s compensation system and the Education Code.